Scale TransformX Conference | Oct 19th - 21st

 TransformX

-Join Scale AI as we bring together the world's brightest AI leaders, visionaries, practitioners, and researchers across industries to explore operationalizing AI and Machine Learning.
+This exclusive event hosts over 500 AI & Machine Learning leaders in-person at SF Jazz featuring fireside chats, keynotes, and expert panels with the world's leading AI experts.
+There will be various networking opportunities for attendees to exchange ideas on continued advancements and the future of AI.

-This year's conference will feature three days of in-person and virtual keynote presentations, fireside chats, expert panel discussions, and hands-on workshops.
+We're bringing together the world's brightest AI leaders, visionaries, and executives across industries to explore operationalizing AI and Machine Learning.

 SPEAKERS